fugue-project/tutorials/tutorials/advanced/index.md

 # Deep Dive

-Since you already have experience in Spark or distributed computing in general, you may be interested in the extra values Fugue can add.

 All questions are welcome in the Slack channel.

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://join.slack.com/t/fugue-project/shared_invite/zt-jl0pcahu-KdlSOgi~fP50TZWmNxdWYQ)

+This section is not needed to create end-to-end workflows with Fugue, but it will help give a better understanding of the features available.
+In some cases, applying these concepts may significantly improve performance.

+Since you already have experience in Spark or distributed computing in general, you may be interested in the extra values Fugue can add.

 ```{toctree}
 :hidden: